divijghose/firedrake/Reading-group.md

 - Li, Zhang, and Zhang, [_A constrained transport divergence-free finite element method for Incompressible MHD equations_ (2020)](https://arxiv.org/abs/2008.09244).
 - Mardal and Winther, [_Preconditioning discretizations of systems of partial differential equations_ (2011)](https://doi.org/10.1002/nla.716).
 - Xu, [_The method of subspace corrections_ (2001)](https://doi.org/10.1016/S0377-0427(00)00518-5).
+- Hiptmair and Pechstein, [_Discrete regular decompositions of tetrahedral discrete 1-forms_ (2017)](https://www.sam.math.ethz.ch/sam_reports/reports_final/reports2017/2017-47_fp.pdf).
+This paper introduces, in a rather didactic way, a lot of modern analysis tools for development of preconditioners and discretisations for H(div) and H(curl) problems.

 ## Past editions